Jinlong0212/hal-9000/README.md

 # HAL 9000

-This is a shell script uses input from the user in a sentence.
+This is a shell script that uses input from the user in a sentence.